 The equinox, is a word in astronomy that designates the moment when the sun, being on the line of the equator, makes the day and night last the same time.
 This happens in the month of March, between the 20 and 21, and September, on the days between the 22 and 23 of the month.

 Equinox is the name given to a Nordic series released, in its first season, on December 20, 2020.
 The series, created by Tea Lindeburg, is set in Denmark and its development is almost completely rural.

 There is an anime called Onyx Equinox created by Sofia Alexander and distributed by the Crunchyroll company.
 This series was released on November 21, 2020 and is based on different mythological aspects of Mesoamerica.

 For the Greeks the equinox was the special time to worship the gods Dionysus and Apollo .
 Dionysus was considered the god of wine and fertility, and Apollo was known to be the god of the arts.

-The equinox was also of great importance for Mesoamerican cultures, since there are different temples, such as Chichén Itzá el Kukulkán, in which sun worship was made and special events “occurred” on the equinox.
+The equinox was of great importance for Mesoamerican cultures, since there are different temples, such as in Chichén Itzá el Kukulkán, in which sun worship was done and special events “occurred” on the equinox.